 When Jack is working on a vehicle, he often doesn’t respond quickly to customer inquiries about the status of the vehicle.

 He doesn’t outline his plans so customers know how he will fix their cars.
 Customers are often left in the dark.
 When they call and ask for an update, employees are busy and have poor phone rapport.
 They want a customer service agent that goes the extra mile to satisfy them.

 Customer frustration begins to grow as a result of Jack’s bad customer service and communications skills, and they begin to look elsewhere for a mechanic.

 When the car is finally finished and ready to be picked up, customers want to know the steps that were taken to fix it.

 Jack simply presents the finished vehicle without explaining his process.

 The final product may be delivered with the quality of a good mechanic, but customers remain unsatisfied.
-Jack’s lack of good customer service skills leaves them feeling like they weren’t properly taken care of and results in lower customer satisfaction.
+Jack’s lack of strong customer service skills leaves them feeling like they weren’t properly taken care of and results in lower customer satisfaction.

 The next time they need work done on their car, they avoid Jack’s repair-shop and go to someone else.